DMC DeLorean: Sales

 Prior to the release of the DeLorean, there was a waiting list of eager buyers, many of whom paid over manufacturers suggested retail price (MSRP).
 However, that exuberance subsided very quickly and production output soon far exceeded sales volume.
 October 1981 was the highest month of sales for DMC with 720 vehicles sold but by December, the US was falling into recession and interest rates were rising which further negatively impacted sales.
 Despite this, instead of reducing production, John DeLorean doubled production output, further adding to the inventory of unsold cars.
 By the end of 1981, DMC had produced 7,500 cars but had sold only 3,000.
 By this point, DMC was in a financial hardship having sold only 350 units in January 1982 and in February of that year, DMC was placed into receivership.

 In February 1982, unsold 1981 model year cars were "priced for immediate clearance" in hopes to make room for the more expensive 1982 model year cars.
 (Note: DMC raised the MSRP of 1982 models by $4,825.)
 In March, telegrams were sent to all 343 dealerships requesting each buy six cars to help save the company; none of the dealers responded with a sales order.
-By this point, dealerships and the quality assurance centers were sitting on unsold inventory.
-Hundreds more were sitting on the docks in Long Beach, California as well.
+By this point, dealerships and the quality assurance centers were sitting on unsold inventory and hundreds more were sitting on the docks in Long Beach, California.
 By the end of May 1982, production at the factory was shut down.
 Another attempt in July 1982 was made to revive sales by offering discounts to dealerships and offering a 5-year/50000 mi warranty with the first year or 12000 mi portion secured by a major insurance carrier, but this was not successful.

 After resigning his position, Bruce McWilliams, VP of Marketing for DMC and later acting President for DMC America, said, "The car could never be sold in the numbers John DeLorean predicted".